daattali/ddpcr/README.md

 [![Sample ddPCR
 data](inst/vignettes-supp/ddpcr-example.png)](inst/vignettes-supp/ddpcr-example.png)

-ddPCR experiments can be defined as singleplex, duplex, or multiplex depending on the number of targets amplified (one, two, and more than two, respectively).
-A duplex experiment typically uses one FAM dye and one HEX dye, and consequently the droplets will be grouped into one of four clusters: double-positive (droplets that contain both target sequences and emit both HEX and FAM fluorescence), FAM-positive, HEX-positive, and double-negative (empty droplets without any amplifiable template that do not emit fluorescence in either channel).
+A two-channel assay typically uses one FAM dye and one HEX dye, and consequently the droplets will be grouped into one of four clusters: double-positive (droplets that contain both target sequences and emit both HEX and FAM fluorescence), FAM-positive, HEX-positive, and double-negative (empty droplets without any amplifiable template that do not emit fluorescence in either channel).
 When plotting the droplets, each quadrant of the plot corresponds to a cluster; for example, the droplets in the lower-left quadrant are the double-negative droplets.

 After running a ddPCR experiment, a key step in the analysis is gating the droplets to determine how many droplets belong to each cluster.